-My interest initially was not so much the “Irish pub” in North America, but the first appearance of nitrogen-dispense draft Guinness.
-I mean, the form of draught Guinness that replaced naturally-conditioned Guinness, or real ale if you will, from about 1961 in Ireland.
+My interest, initially, was not so much the Irish pub in America but when nitrogen-dispense Guinness first appeared.
+I mean, the draught Guinness that replaced naturally-conditioned Guinness, or real ale if you will, after the mid-1960s in Ireland.

 For three years beginning Sept.13th draught Guinness will be sold in Famous-Barr, well known St. Louis, Missouri department store.
 This will be the first time Guinness is sold on draught in the U.S. If the experiment proves successful, it will be introduced in other parts of the country where bottled Guinness is now sold.
 A special Irish pub, now being built on the second floor of the well known store as part of a store-wide Irish promotion, will serve the famous stout.
 The draught Guinness and the dispensing equipment in a unique Guinness design are being shipped especially from Dublin, the stout being contained in special casks.
 Harp Lager beer, Guinness’s only other product, first brewed by the 206-year-old Guinness in 1960, will be on sale in the bar, as well as in the sixth floor restaurant, where Guinness will also be sold in the bottle.

-At the same time, St. Louis has always had a strong Irish component, so that didn’t hurt.
-That St. Louis was centre of the Anheuser-Busch empire was probably coincidental, as all American cities then were dominated by the light adjunct lager style.
-There was no “dawk” to the Buschs, in other words, except in the sense of finding a good beer town to deploy the black stuff.
+That said, St. Louis has always had a strong Irish component, so it didn’t hurt, certainly.
+That St. Louis was anchor of the Anheuser-Busch empire was probably coincidental.
+All American cities then were dominated by light adjunct lagers.
+There was no dig to the Buschs, I think, but just the interest to find a good beer town in which to deploy the black stuff.

-That said, from the early 1960s on in North America and elsewhere outside Ireland, the Irish pub’s packaging and commercialization had started.
-The Hunter’s Horn pub in 1960s Montreal is surely an example.
-Shown are extracts from its menu and related documents now in the archives of Montreal’s McCord Museum.
+From the 1960s onwards, in North America and elsewhere outside Ireland, the packaging and commercialization of the Irish pub started in earnest.
+The Hunter’s Horn in 1960s Montreal was an early example.
+Below are extracts from its menu, and related documents, from archives of Montreal’s McCord Museum.